GameMakerDiscord/gml-tools-langserver/README.md

 ## Contributors

 Initial work on the Language Server was done by Jonathan Spira, @sanbox.
-Additional works creating and integrating GameMaker Rubber was done by @ImDaveead.
+Additional work creating and integrating GameMaker Rubber was done by @ImDaveead.

 ## Issue Reporting